Cannabis in the United Kingdom: Recreational use

 Cannabis is illegal to possess, grow, distribute or sell in the UK.
 It is a Class B drug, with penalties for unlicenced dealing, unlicenced production and unlicenced trafficking of up to 14 years in prison, an unlimited fine, or both.
 The maximum penalty for possession of cannabis is five years in prison and an unlimited fine.
-A "Cannabis warning" can be issued for small amounts of cannabis (generally less than 1 ounce of herbal cannabis, or a slightly higher quantity of hashish) if it is found to be for personal use.
-This entails the police keeping a record, albeit one which carries no fine and does not show up on standard DBS Check.
+A cannabis warning can be issued for small amounts (usually only up to 1 oz) of cannabis if it is found to be for personal use.
+This entails the police keeping a record, albeit one which carries no fine and does not show up on a standard DBS check (this means employers who want to check the criminal record of a potential employee will not see any cannabis warning.

 Cannabis has remained a Class B drug since the 1971 Misuse of Drugs Act, except for a period from 2004 to 2009 during which it was classified as Class C, a lower punishment category.
 The 2004 reclassification (originally announced in 2001) removed the threat of arrest for possession of small amounts, for the purpose of allowing police to focus on harder drugs and violent crime.
 In May 2008, under the leadership of Prime Minister Gordon Brown, it was announced that cannabis would be moved back to Schedule B, against the recommendations of the Advisory Council on the Misuse of Drugs.

 Enforcement

-In the survey-year ending March 2014, possession of cannabis offences accounted for 67% of all police recorded drug offences in the UK.
+In the survey for the year ending March 2014, possession of cannabis offences accounted for 67% of all police recorded drug offences in the UK.

-In 2015, County Durham police announced that they will no longer be targeting people who grow cannabis for personal consumption unless they are being "blatant".
-Derbyshire, Dorset and Surrey police announced that they will also be implementing similar schemes.
-The move is in response to significant budget cuts, which means police forces are having to prioritise more pressing areas.
+In 2015, County Durham police commissioner Ron Hogg announced that they would no longer be targeting people who grow cannabis for personal consumption, unless they are being "blatant".
+Derbyshire, Dorset and Surrey police announced that they would also be implementing similar schemes.
+The move was in response to significant budget cuts, which meant that police forces were having to prioritise more pressing areas.
+The presence of Teesside Cannabis Club is tolerated by police in Stockton-On-Tees.

 According to figures obtained through a Freedom of Information request, there are large differences by county regarding how many cases actually result in an offender being charged.
 In 2016, Hampshire police had the most charges at 65%, while Cambridge had the lowest proportion of charges at only 14%.